0xbitx/Dedsec-usb/README.md

  3. Click on Tools again, choose Port and the port select Pro Micro.
  4. click the Upload button or press CTR + U to flash/program the Pro Micro.
 You should see “Done uploading.” at the bottom if it’s successful.

- Format your microSD to FAT32 and move your script on the microSD
+ Format your microSD to FAT32 and move your script on the microSD without folder just a txt file script

-## dip switch code
+## dip switch code and script function
 - 0000 - reverse shell
 - 0001 - dump password
 - 0011 - dump sam file